Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 ===================

 Why re-invent the wheel?

 Use PyTorch Lightning to enjoy a deep learning structure that is rigorously tested (500+ tests) across CPUs/multi-GPUs/multi-TPUs on every pull-request.

+We promise our collective team of 20+ has thought about training more than you :)

 d.
 No need to learn a new library
 =================================